Sedro-Woolley, Washington: Education

 The Sedro-Woolley School District operates public schools in the city as well as nearby communities, including Big Lake and Clear Lake.
 The district has one high school (Sedro-Woolley High School), one middle school, seven elementary schools, and several alternative schooling programs.
-This includes a Job Corps center.
+A Job Corps center is also located within the city.

 Transportation

 Sedro-Woolley lies at the intersection of State Route 9, a major north–south highway in the Cascade foothills from the Seattle metropolitan area to the Canadian border, and State Route 20, also known as the North Cascades Highway.
 The two highways travel concurrently around the city center on Borseth and Moore streets; State Route 20 continues west towards Interstate 5, a major freeway, and east to North Cascades National Park and Eastern Washington.

 Skagit Transit operates public bus service within Sedro-Woolley and surrounding communities, including connections to Skagit Station in Mount Vernon as well as areas as far east as Concrete.
-The agency operates a 20-stall park-and-ride lot at State Route 20 and Cook Road that is owned by the Washington State Department of Transportation.
+The agency operates a 20-stall park-and-ride lot at West Ferry Street and Cook Road near State Route 20 that is owned by the Washington State Department of Transportation.
 Prior to the creation of a new route in 2022, intra-city service within Sedro-Woolley often required a transfer in Burlington.

 The nearest commercial airport with scheduled passenger service is Bellingham International Airport, approximately 25 mi to the northwest.